 I love this kind of research.
 It motivates me to keep spreading the word that we should be nice to one another, help each other, and of course hug each other.
 Hugs are easy to do.
 You just, well, give someone a hug.
 That’s it.
 Who would have imagined it can be so good for health.

-I’ve previously written about the effects of hugs on the heart (in ‘Why Kindness is Good for You‘).
+I’ve previously written about the effects of hugs on the heart (in ‘The Five Side Effects of Kindness‘).
 Research has shown that hugs produce the hormone oxytocin, which is cardioprotective.
 That means it protects the heart.
 Oxytocin, and therefore hugs, reduces blood pressure and helps sweep arteries clear of free radicals and inflammation.

 So this new research compliments the overall health-giving effect of hugs.
 Not only are they good for the heart, they are also good for the immune system.